eiimage/eiimage/COMPILE.md

-# INSAimage compilation process
+# ImageINSA compilation process

-This file contains useful information to help you in INSAimage compilation.
+This file contains useful information to help you in ImageINSA compilation.

 ## Introduction

-INSAimage is an open source program under the GPL v3 license.
+ImageINSA is an open source program under the GPL v3 license.
 Please read the file 'GPL' in this repository for more information.

 This software can be compiled under GNU/Linux and Windows, and should be under Mac OS (but this has not been tested yet).